 The Benefits and Risks of Taking Supplements Everyday

-Taking supplements every day can be beneficial for some people, but it is important to understand the risks and benefits before starting a supplement regimen.
+Taking supplements every day can be beneficial for some people, but it is important to understand the potential risks and benefits before starting a supplement regimen.
 Researchers have concluded that multivitamins do not reduce the risk of heart disease, cancer, cognitive impairment, or premature death.
-In fact, some studies have found that vitamin E and beta-carotene supplements can be harmful when taken in high doses.
-Most people can get all the vitamins and minerals they need from a healthy, balanced diet, but supplements can be used to get the recommended daily allowance of vitamins and minerals.The most popular nutritional supplements are multivitamins, calcium, and vitamins B, C, and D.
+In fact, some studies have found that vitamin E and beta-carotene supplements may be harmful, especially at high doses.
+Most people can get all the vitamins and minerals they need from a healthy, balanced diet.

 Leave Reply